openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 Since the DefaultQuantization algorithm is used as an initialization, all its parameters are also valid and can be specified.
 Here we describe only AccuracyAwareQuantization required parameters:
 - `"maximal_drop"` - maximum accuracy drop which has to be achieved after the quantization.
 Default value is `0.01` (1%).

-For more details on how to use these parameters please refer to [Best Practices](@ref pot_docs_BestPractices) document.

 ## Run quantization